Preserving & Canning Food

 Winter is a wonderful time to preserve apples and pears, especially when they’re abundant or selling at a good price.

 Apples and pears can be stewed and bottled or frozen, dehydrated in slices (seriously addictive), turned into fruit leather, or used in chutneys and relishes.
-Apples also make a lovely base for crumbles, cakes and pies that can be tucked away in the freezer for later.
+Apples also make a good base for crumbles, cakes and pies that can be popped into the freezer for later.

 Kiwifruit